mnr/writing-wip/kwak-anthology.md

 "That's not supposed to happen," she said.
 "Everything I read says they are safe as tissue paper.
 Was it arson?"

 "Arson is always possible," he said.
-"But you can't rule out human ingenuity.
+"But you can't rule out human propensity to mess things up.
 Who's to say the victim didn't warm up some petroleum based beauty product at the same time as making dinner.
 Dumber things happen."

 "Do you know anything about the victim?
 Was it an accident?"